-Click on a next to the handset you want to edit ... the mobile devices data page is opened (-) p.
-76).
+Click on ext to the handset you want to edit ... the mobile devices data page is opened.

 Setting the name to be displayed in the idle display

 By default, the Username is displayed in the handset's idle display.
 You can determine that the Display name should be used instead.